 Single-game CFL betting vs. lottery parlay betting

-If you can bet on sports where you live, it’s a good bet it’s limited to parlay betting with the provincial lottery at odds that aren’t even close to the true odds.
+If you can bet on sports where you live, it’s a good bet it has long been limited to parlay betting with the provincial lottery at odds that aren’t even close to the true odds.
 You have to string together multiple winners and accept unfair odds.

-Legal single-game betting changes all that.
-Online sportsbooks and sportsbook apps will hit the market offering fair odds on every single CFL game.
-Futures betting, where you can bet on your favorite players and on who you think will win the next Grey Cup Final, just to name a couple, will also be a big deal.
-And the odds will all be a lot closer to the true odds than they are with CFL parlays.
+Legal single-game betting changes all that and the federal government gave provinces the right to launch it in June 2021.
+That means revised provincial lottery sports betting products and privately run online sportsbooks and sportsbook apps are about to hit the market offering fair odds on every single CFL game.
+Futures betting, where you can bet on your favorite players and on who you think will win the next Grey Cup Final, just to name a couple, will also go live.
+And the odds will all be a lot closer to the true odds than they ever have been with CFL parlays.

-Legal single-game betting also means an end to the provincial lottery monopoly on sports betting.
+Legal single-game betting may also mean an end to the provincial lottery monopoly on sports betting.
 Ultimately, that means more options for CFL betting and better odds for all.

 Teams of the Canadian Football League